 The offer you make should account for some profit.
 Take the ARV and subtract your profit goal and also subtract the repair costs.
 The total is your best offer.

 I estimate costs of $30,000 or more because you’ll need to fund the initial purchase ($10,000 or so if you go FHA) and you’ll need to fund the repairs.
 It’s impossible for me to give a blanket cost for repairs, but $20,000 will get a lot of work done if you do most of it yourself.

 Fringe Benefits of Flipping

 The great benefit of this strategy is the tax advantages.
 A typical flip is subject to all kinds of taxes on the profits.
-After 3 years of residency at the home, you’ll get most or all of the taxes wiped out since profits on homes are not taxed up to a certain amount.
+After three years of residency at the home, you’ll get most or all of the taxes wiped out since profits on homes are not taxed up to a certain amount.
 I’m not a tax professional, so please consult one before buying or making offers.

 This strategy is great because it’s pretty low-risk.
 If the numbers don’t work and you can’t sell for a profit, simply stay in the home!
 You need a place to live in anyhow.

 If you can sell for a nice profit, sell it and buy your next live-in flip.
-You could put more money down and have a lower mortgage or you could invest the money into the stock market or other investment.
+You could put more money down and have a lower mortgage or you could invest the money into the stock market or other investments.

 Combine this strategy with the “stepping-stone” approach and earn even more.
 By refinancing the property, you will capture the equity and then also have the benefit of long-term rent.

 If you aren’t keen on the idea of moving a lot or living in a construction zone, you may want to consider a turn-key investment property.